Introduction

 * Task Force on Climate-Related Financial Disclosures.

-As of August 2024.
-Chart is for illustrative purposes only and is not drawn to scale
+As of September 2025.
+Chart is for illustrative purposes only and is not drawn to scale.

 Source: NS Partners Ltd